taylor-mccants/accessibility/README.md

 ToDo: Set up aria-live on all error messages?
 Change small tag to indicate it is clickable to focus the corresponding input field.
 Test with screen reader.

+## Exercise 5 – Accessible images

+## Exercise 6 – Accessible tables

+## Exercise 7 – Accessibility test

+### Wave:
+article.html:
+- Homepage button in the navigation bar has no value text. (ok)
+- the page has no headings (ok)

+empty.html:
+- Homepage button in the navigation bar has no value text. (ok)
+- missing first level heading <h1> (ok)

+### CSS disabled:
+article.html:
+- inaccessible design menu (ok)
+- twice the button increase font size and decrease font size as well as twice add contrast button (ok)
+- about contact us help etc. all on one line what does that mean?
+- no headings (ok)

+index.html:
+- about contact us help etc. all on one line what does that mean?
+- twice the button increase font size and decrease font size as well as twice add contrast button (ok)
+- are the studies and researches marked as complentary aria label? (ok)
+- Login is not correctly integrated in the navigation?
+- heading sizes? can there be several h1 on the same page in different sections?

+empty.html:
+- missing headings (not found lowercase, or faculty also in lowercase letters) (ok)
+- twice the button increase font size and decrease font size as well as twice add contrast button (ok)
+- inaccessible design menu (ok)

+login.html:
+- twice the button increase font size and decrease font size as well as twice add contrast button (ok)
+- Login is not correctly integrated in the navigation

+### JAWS:
+increase/ decrease font size button come before navigation: should we change that? skip links for directly go to footer etc? cant hear them

+### Open points:
+how is login handled in navigation? how are the additional buttons handled (twice increase/decrease font size and add contrast)? (ok)

+navigation, coloring inverting, underlining items? login.html: Login and create new account on the line and not in the box?

+what about the contact us, help etc.? also make a list out of it, (ok) skip links for directly go to footer etc? should be done now ?????????